Tudor0404/easythread/docs/pages/analysis.rst

 Vue.js_
 ^^^^^^^

     Vue.js is the least popular amongst them.
-It is a progressive web interface for one page applications, and can be used on multiple platforms.
+It is a progressive web interface for one-page applications, and can be used on multiple platforms.

     :Advantages:
         * Tiny size allows for fast client loading